gedrutten/Portfolio/content/3580qca/Week09.md

 A. Our video intends to show the negative and move to a positive facilitated by the solution we're providing.
 For this reason, we're planning somber music to start with, progressing to happy, motivational vibes once the solution has been presented and the more positive outcome is shown.

 _Q.
 How could your visual ecology as parts/scenes in your video create a whole intention?_
 A. The Visual Ecology is the colours / composition (symmetrical / asymmetrical - tension) and so on.
-For this video, we're likely to reduce the image saturation in the early (negative story) parts of the film with more staurated and vibrant imagery towards the later aspects (positive solution).
+For this video, we're likely to reduce the image saturation in the early (negative story) parts of the film with more saturated and vibrant imagery towards the later aspects (positive solution).

 _Q.
 How does the discussion on rhizomatic thinking in film making fit well with systemic design thinking we have already covered in the class?_
 A. Rhizomatic thinking is non-structured and doesn't rely on a hierarchical framework.
 The problems we're trying to solve in Design Lab are regarded as "Wicked Problems" that are said to be "Messy".
 Rhizomatic thinking resonates with this kind of problem.

 _Q.
 What kind of light and shadow is there to consider in your filming?_
-A. Again, the earlier images will be more dark and moody, and the later iamges bringht and colourful.
+A. Again, the earlier images will be more dark and moody, and the later images bright and colourful.

 _Q.
 How long might each clip in your timelines be (hint 4-6 secs)?_
 A. 4-6 seconds.
-It looks like we will mananage with a lot of found content rather than need to shoot new footage.
+It looks like we will manage with a lot of found content rather than need to shoot new footage.
 Some frames may also be straight text to make a real impact - particularly those that ponder a question.

 _Q.
 How might you write a synopsis?_
 A. Why do we continue to destroy lives and destroy the planet to extract resources when we already have them and are simply disposing of them instead of recycling them?